 - Weekly Society Dean meetings to share ideas and issues.
-Kathy Franco, associate dean of admissions and student affairs at the Cleveland Clinic Lerner College of Medicine attends this meeting regularly.
+Christine Warren, associate dean of admissions and student affairs at the Cleveland Clinic Lerner College of Medicine attends this meeting regularly.
 Student leaders and others often invited if they have a request, issue, or information they want to present to the deans

 - Regular meetings with other administrative departments

 - Regular Dean's Council Meetings with the Committee of Student Representatives

 The Society Deans advocate for their students in a variety of issues.

 At the School of Medicine, decisions about academic advancement are handled by the Committee on Students (COS).
 Referrals to this committee are made for academic and professional reasons.
 The guidelines for academic referrals are clearly spelled out in the student handbook.
 The student's Society Dean will meet with him/her in advance, describe the process and then attend the COS meeting as the student's advocate.
 The Society Dean will also collate the data about academic performance and present it to the COS.